dotrwt/Oak-and-Stay/README.md

 Oak & Stay is a full-stack rental listing platform where property owners can create and manage listings, and guests can browse, discover, and review unique stays.
 The application is built on a clean MVC architecture using Node.js and Express on the backend, MongoDB for persistence, and server-rendered EJS templates on the frontend.

-Website is live on : <a src='https://rentalmarketplace.onrender.com/'>Oak and Place</a>
+Website is live on : <a href="https://rentalmarketplace.onrender.com/">Live Demo</a>

 <img src='https://github.com/dotrwt/Oak-and-Stay/blob/main/OaP_UI.png' alt='Oak and Place UI'>